jelgendy/MSc-Thesis/README.md

 # MSc-Thesis
-Code for MSc Thesis: modelling time of flight delays of supernova neutrinos
+Code for MSc Thesis Project: Determining the Neutrino Mass using Supernova Bursts

+ArXiv link to be added here post-graduation